-D. Site Evaluation
+Site Evaluation

-- 1. The Market Analyst preparing the report must physically visit the site, all of the comparable properties, and the market area in general.
-The date of the site visit and site inspector must be noted. - 2.
-Physical features of the site and adjacent parcels, including positive and negative attributes. - 3.
-The site's physical proximity to surrounding roads, transportation (including bus stops), amenities, employment, and community services. - 4.
-Labeled photographs of the subject property (front, rear and side elevations, on- site amenities, interior of typical units, if available), of the neighborhood, and street scenes with a description of each vantage point. - 5.
-A map clearly identifying the project and proximity to neighborhood amenities.
-A listing of the closest shopping areas, schools, employment centers, medical facilities and other amenities that would be important to the target population and the proximity in miles to each. - 6.
-The land use and structures of the area immediately surrounding the site including significant concentrations of residential, commercial, industrial, vacant, or agricultural uses; comment on the condition of these existing land uses.

-- 7. Any public safety issues in the area, including local perceptions of crime, crime statistics, or other relevant information.
+- The Market Analyst preparing the report must physically visit the site, all of the comparable properties, and the market area in general.
+The date of the site visit and site inspector must be noted. - Physical features of the site and adjacent parcels, including positive and negative attributes. - The site's physical proximity to surrounding roads, transportation (including bus stops), amenities, employment, and community services. - Labeled photographs of the subject property (front, rear and side elevations, on- site amenities, interior of typical units, if available), of the neighborhood, and street scenes with a description of each vantage point. - A map clearly identifying the project and proximity to neighborhood amenities.
+A listing of the closest shopping areas, schools, employment centers, medical facilities and other amenities that would be important to the target population and the proximity in miles to each. - The land use and structures of the area immediately surrounding the site including significant concentrations of residential, commercial, industrial, vacant, or agricultural uses; comment on the condition of these existing land uses. - Any public safety issues in the area, including local perceptions of crime, crime statistics, or other relevant information.

-- 8. A map identifying (1) proposed, (2) in construction, and (3) placed-in-service low-income housing including, but not limited to the following:
+- A map identifying (1) proposed, (2) in construction, and (3) placed-in-service low-income housing including, but not limited to the following:

-- a.
-4%/bond & 9% tax credit
+- o 4%/bond & 9% tax credit

-- b.
-Rural Development
+- o Rural Development

-- c.
-Public Housing
+- Public Housing

-- d.
-DCA HOME funded
+- DCA HOME funded

-- e.
-Sec.
+- o Sec.
 1602 Tax Credit Exchange program

-- f.
-USDA financed
+- o USDA financed

-- g.
-Georgia Housing Trust Fund of the Homeless financed properties
+- Georgia Housing Trust Fund of the Homeless financed properties

-- h.
-HUD 202 or 811
+- o HUD 202 or 811

-- i.
-Project Based Rental Assistance (PBRA).
+- Project Based Rental Assistance (PBRA).